MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPEnterpriseSearchStatus.md

 ```

 ### -HealthReport
-**Below Content Applies To:**SharePoint Server 2013

-Specifies if diagnostic information for the search component should be provided.
-When using this parameter, you must specify the component name using the Component parameter.

-**Below Content Applies To:**SharePoint Server 2016

 Specifies if diagnostic information for the search component should be provided.
 When using this parameter, you must specify the component name using the Component parameter.